Read the full Q & A with Alex below or listen to it above!

 Alex: Diversity is important because you can’t divorce the way you interpret scripture from your culture and your lens.
 Every culture has a lens that they interpret scripture through, which is why we can’t even hear all of what God has to say, without inviting all cultures to the table…

 Shuree: I believe that’s the whole idea of the Kingdom.
 I think we’ll be able to see, “Thy kingdom come.
-Thy will be done on earth, [as it is in heaven],” because of all this diversity, living together in this ecosystem full of peace, unity, and joy.
-[The Kingdom] will be highly relational with none of this polarization, division, and hatred.
+Thy will be done on earth, ,” because of all this diversity, living together in this ecosystem full of peace, unity, and joy. will be highly relational with none of this polarization, division, and hatred.
 I’m excited about that day.
 I’m down for MLK’s dream and I know you are too.

 Alex: I’m excited about…what worship nights will be like in heaven.
-If it’s “Tuesday Hillsong nights,” then [I wonder if] folks who do Black church, are going to come?
+If it’s “Tuesday Hillsong nights,” then folks who do Black church, are going to come?
 If there are Kirk Franklin Thursdays, what does that mean?
 Like, no!
 We are all glorifying the same God but in different ways.
-So, I’m interested [what the] the dance floor [will look like in] in heaven, as it’ll be the one place where everybody is finally “one,” because the “one” who is worthy of all of our worship, is present.
+So, I’m interested the dance floor in heaven, as it’ll be the one place where everybody is finally “one,” because the “one” who is worthy of all of our worship, is present.

 Shuree: We’re not waiting until we get to heaven, because there will be a new heaven and a what?
 A new earth and Jesus will be King over that new earth.
 So what we do now on this earth still matters, because this earth ain’t going nowhere.